penguinsource/Driver-Router/README.md

 # Important

-**The web-app performs all operations through the endpoints listed.**

 - We have an auto-complete admin function used in the demo in order to efficiently display our web-apps functionality

 - Presentation - https://drive.google.com/file/d/1UceHXkHnXeE3alPyfRh_UX_lqF7PRuHM/view?fbclid=IwAR1bIwqppSU1xhVNWSq7S3ekfJqkjfAJRVUjsqT7NgNrB9gb4hSvNNJg8Gw